Living away from home

 If you have any issues, or if you need general advice regarding student accommodation, you can speak to your UUSU Advice Bureau.
-There are also a number of resources for support with other accommodation issues, such as homelessness or tenancy dispute; you can find these in our Helplines.

 AVOID a costly fine!
 You must ensure you have your own individual TV license, whether you watch TV online or on a traditional TV.
 Failure to secure a TV license could result in costly fine, so find out if you need one.

 ASK Depending on your circumstances, you may be eligible to Housing Benefit or Rate Relief.